Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

-There are 8 main types of information and documentation that must be considered and addressed when implementing your good manufacturing practices.
-While each plays a part, they are inter-related; you can get an overview on good manufacturing practices in general by understanding these 8 different areas.
+There are eight main types of information and documentation that must be considered and addressed when implementing your good manufacturing practices.
+While each plays a part, they are inter-related; you can get an overview on good manufacturing practices in general by understanding these eight different areas.

 1. Documentation

-First and foremost, everything must be documented–that is written down.
-It’s not enough to just know or remember all the different parts, each piece needs to be written down, recorded and kept.
+First and foremost, everything must be documented.
+That means written down.
+It’s not enough to just know or remember all the different parts.
+Each piece needs to be written down, recorded, and records kept.
 Off-site backups of all documentation (paper or electronic) is needed.

 2. Standard Operating Procedures